nookit-dev/bnkit/_docs/cli/explain.md

-# Module: cli-utils
+# Module: cli-helpers

-## Dependencies
+## Dependencies:
 - error-handler-validation
 - fs
 - path
 - readline

-## Features
+## Features:
-- `getUserInput()`: Get user input asynchronously
+- `getUserInput()`: A function that gets user input asynchronously.
-- `ParsedArgs`: Interface for parsed command line arguments
-- `parseCliArgs()`: Parse command line arguments
+- `parseCliArgs()`: A function that parses command line arguments.
-- `createFileWithContent(filePath: string, content: string)`: Ensure directory exists and create file with content
+- `createFileWithContent(filePath: string, content: string)`: A function that ensures a directory exists and creates a file with the given content.
-- `directoryExists(directoryPath: string)`: Ensure directory exists
+- `directoryExists(directoryPath: string)`: A function that ensures a directory exists.
-- `getModulesFromPath(directoryPath: string)`: Get module names from path
+- `getModulesFromPath(directoryPath: string)`: A function that gets module names from a directory path.
-- `getAdditionalPrompt()`: Get additional prompt from user
+- `getAdditionalPrompt()`: A function that prompts the user for additional input.
-- `chooseActions(actionsConfig: Record<string, any>): Promise<Array<keyof typeof actionsConfig>>`: Choose and return selected actions from given config
+- `chooseActions(actionsConfig: Record<string, any>)`: A function that prompts the user to choose from available actions and returns the selected actions.

-## Technical Description
+## Technical Description:
-`cli-utils` is a collection of utility functions that aid in creating a command line interface (CLI) for Node.js programs.
+This module provides helper functions for command line interface (CLI) applications.

+`getUserInput()` uses the `spawn()` method of the `child_process` module to asynchronously get user input.

-`parseCliArgs()` takes command line arguments passed to the program and returns an object with parsed key-value pairs.
+`parseCliArgs()` parses command line arguments by iterating through the arguments and checking if they match any of the predefined options with optional default values.
+It returns an object with the parsed arguments.

-`createFileWithContent()` creates a file at the given file path with provided contents.
-The function also ensures that the directory containing the file exists.
+`createFileWithContent(filePath, content)` ensures that the directory containing the file specified in `filePath` exists and creates the file with the content specified in `content` using the `writeFileSync()` method of the `fs` module.

-`directoryExists()` checks if a directory exists at the given file path and creates it if it doesn't exist.
+`directoryExists(directoryPath)` checks if a directory specified in `directoryPath` exists using the `existsSync()` method of the `fs` module, creates it if it doesn't exist, and logs a message to the console.

-`getModulesFromPath()` returns an array of module names present in a directory.
+`getModulesFromPath(directoryPath)` reads the contents of a directory specified in `directoryPath` and returns an array of the names of each subdirectory using the `readdirSync()` method of the `fs` module.

-`getAdditionalPrompt()` prompts the user for additional input and returns the user's response as a string.
+`getAdditionalPrompt()` prompts the user for additional input and returns the user's input using the `createInterface()` method of the `readline` module.

-`chooseActions()` takes a configuration object with various actions and prompts the user to choose among those actions by entering their corresponding numbers.
-It returns an array of selected action keys.
+`chooseActions(actionsConfig)` prompts the user to choose from a list of available actions specified in `actionsConfig`.
+It returns an array of keys corresponding to the selected actions.

-These functions provide a streamlined way of accepting user input, handling command line arguments, and performing file system related tasks in a command line interface.